BPS-Circular-API/docs-page/docs/discord-bot/using-the-bot/bot-commands.md

 :::

-`/circular admin setup [channel]`: Subscribe a channel for the listener for when a new circular is posted.
+`/circular admin setup`: Subscribe a channel for the listener for when a new circular is posted.

 `/circular admin delete`: Delete the subscription for the listener for when a new circular is posted.